baihacker/sb/README.md

 Installation
 ==========
 * Install python 2.
-* Put *.py in a directory and make sure the PATH environment variable contain this directory.
+* Put *.py and *.bat in a directory and make sure the PATH environment variable contain this directory.
 * Edit compilers.json and put this file in a directory, the directory can be (first match):
   * Current directory
   * %ROOTDIR%/home/config